Ritikkr55/Real-Time-Process-Monitoring-Project/README.md

 ## Overview

-Real-Time Process Monitoring is a project aimed at providing real-time insights into system processes.
-It helps in tracking, analyzing, and visualizing the performance of various processes running on a system.
-This tool is essential for system administrators, developers, and anyone interested in maintaining the health and performance of their systems.
+The goal of the Real-Time Process Monitoring project is to offer real-time insights into system operations.
+It facilitates monitoring, evaluating, and displaying the effectiveness of different system processes.
+For developers, system administrators, and anybody else interested in preserving the functionality and health of their systems, this tool is indispensable.

 ## Features